0xSpaceShard/starknet-devnet/page/docs/guide/blocks.md

 ### Create a block on demand

+If you start Devnet with `--blocks-on-demand` CLI option, all transactions will be pending and stored in a pending block (targetable via block ID `"pending"`).
-To create a block on demand with many transactions we can use `--blocks-on-demand` mode and a `POST` request to `/create_block_on_demand` which will include all pending transactions in a new block.
-In case of no pending transactions, a new empty block will be generated.
-The genesis block will be generated normally.
+To create a block on demand, send a `POST` request to `/create_block_on_demand`.
+This will convert the pending block to the latest block (targetable via block ID `"latest"`), giving it a block hash and a block number.
+All subsequent transactions will be stored to a new pending block.

+In case of demanding block creation with no pending transactions, a new empty block will be generated.

+The creation of the genesis block is not affected by this feature.

 ```
 POST /create_block_on_demand